MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Is there a way to automatically consume organization (tenant) level AI Builder credits once environment allocated AI Builder credits are consumed?

-No, AI Builder credits either come from environment allocation or comes from organization (tenant) level unallocated AI Builder credits but there's no automatic switch from environment credits to organization (tenant) AI Builder credits.
+No, AI Builder credits come from either environment allocation or organization (tenant) level unallocated AI  credits.
+There's no automatic switch from environment credits to organization (tenant) AI Builder credits.

-As soon as environment allocates AI Builder credits, AI Builder credits only come from environment AI Builder credits.
-If environment consumption is higher than allocated AI Builder credits, then environment is in overage.
+As soon as the environment allocates AI Builder credits, AI Builder credits only come from environment AI Builder credits.
+If environment consumption is higher than allocated AI Builder credits, then the environment is in overage.

 ### If an environment is in overage, do the limitations apply to all environments?

 No. Limitations only apply to the environments in overage.
 Other environments, whether consuming environment assignment or organization (tenant) level credits aren't affected.

-For example, if an environment has no allocated credit, and organization (tenant) level AI Builder credits aren't all consumed, then editing and running of AI Builder functions are allowed for this environment.
+For example, if an environment doesn't have allocated credit, and organization (tenant) level AI Builder credits aren't all consumed, then editing and running of AI Builder functions are allowed for this environment.
 This remains true when other environments with assigned AI Builder credits are in overage.

 Consumption of unassigned AI Builder credits never affectS the consumption of an environment with assigned AI Builder credits, even if it's in overage.
 Consumption of credits in an environment with assigned AI Builder credits never affectS the consumption of AI Builder credits in other environments, even if it's in overage.